zooba/python-api-pep/PEP.md

 Rings delineate a user-visible API into functional groups, becoming progressively more "private" as you approach the innermost ring.
 Users of the API will select a ring to target, and will then only access that part of the API available in that and outer rings.
 This enables the API developer to provide specific stability guarantees for each ring.

-Each member (function, data, etc.) that makes up part of the overall API should be defined as belonging to exactly one ring.
+Each API member (function, data, etc.) that makes up part of the overall API should be defined as belonging to exactly one ring.

 CPython provides three API rings, listed here from outermost to innermost: